 Last but not least, a bit of an unpopular solution.
 I know we all hate to admit it but we may have become a little slower where application is concerned - that’s nothing to be ashamed about, at best we had to wait 5 months to lash again, some of those under local lockdowns are still waiting for that day to come!
 Don’t worry – the speed of your work will pick up soon but meanwhile you may benefit from switching your old favourite glue to a slightly slower drying one.
-After all, a great lash artist is one that knows WHEN and HOW to change the tools and products for the treatment.
+After all, a great lash artist is one who knows WHEN and HOW to change the tools and products for the treatment.

 Can’t decide which one will work best for you?
-In this case, get aSample Size of every glue you have your eyes set on, and find out which one works best for YOU!
+Try a Sample Size of all of your potentials, and find out which one works best for YOU!